apigee-127/volos-connectors/volos-mysql/README.md

 ### Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-mysql`` connector using the ``http`` module to proxy requests to the connector.

-Note that you need to specify your credentials and the database endpoint in plaintext (not a best practice).
+>In this example, credentials and the database endpoint are specified in plaintext.
+This is not a best practice.

 ```
 var mysqlConnector = require('volos-mysql');
 var http = require('http');
+var restMap = require('./queryToRestMap');

 var profile = {
   user: 'volos',